azazellochg/em_health/docs/development.rst

 Any file changes in the provisioning folder are immediately picked up by Grafana.
 There's no need to restart it.

-There are a few other limitations:
+There are a few limitations:

 * You cannot create nested folders for dashboards.
 Only single level depth is supported.
 * You should not rename dashboards or folders via GUI as this will conflict with provisioned files.
 Do it directly on the files if really needed.